justinyates887/Eldara/content/Locations/Eldara/Kingdom of Lenthir/Kingdom of Lenthir.md

 **Are schools, wells, courts, and the army paid for by taxes?**

 Most wells and courts are enforced on the village level.
-There is a higher court in Lenthir proper to deal with larger crimes and disputes.
+There is a higher court in [[★ Lenthiri]] proper to deal with larger crimes and disputes.

 Local watches are funded by the village, though Lenthir does maintain a small standing army.